Businesses invited to tender for catering contract at City Campus development

 This iconic building will be brought back to life as a vibrant City Campus – a modern centre for teaching, learning and community partnerships.

-Many of the university’s courses are crucial to the health, quality of life and economic success of our region, including Nursing and Education.
+Many of the university’s courses are crucial to the health, quality of life and economic success of our region.
 The new city campus will provide facilities to train these professionals, providing new opportunities for the people who live here, but also attracting new talent to come and study in the region.

 Over the lifetime of the project, it is estimated that the City Campus project will add over £700 million of direct and indirect value to the economy.

 The development of this 20,000m2 building will place the University of Gloucestershire right at the heart of its community, creating a vibrant hub of new activity in the city centre in King’s Square.
-Dual use facilities available to the public are set to include a new Arts, Health and Wellbeing Centre, with a new public library and cafe also planned.
+Dual use facilities are set to include a new Wellbeing Centre in partnership with One Gloucestershire, a new city library in partnership with Gloucestershire County Council and a public cafe.

 “Through regeneration and restoration, enabling the development of personal talents, creating more fulfilling lives, and complementing the ambitions of key local partners, we believe the University’s new City Campus will become an engine of growth and prosperity for many years to come.
 We are confident that it will serve as an exemplar that other cities will adopt as they seek to re-invigorate their High Streets.”Vice-Chancellor Stephen Marston